Institute of Genetics and Biotechnology, Faculty of Biology, University of Warsaw

 The Last Supper project juxtaposes the different meanings of a miracle.

 Yeasts genetically modified with the use of my gene served to produce beer and bread, which had been served during a symbolic supper (13.07.2018).
 The association with a well-known miracle is deliberate.
-It is a reference to one of the most common motifs in the history of art, the Biblical event in Christian tradition and
+It refers to one of the most common motifs in the history of art, the Biblical event in Christian tradition and The Last Supper mural painting by Leonardo da Vinci.
+However, in this case, it is a miracle in a rather mundane sense.

 Will the food produced by the organisms that have acquired my gene have anything to do with me?
 Is GMO really an unacceptable miracle?

-Chief Scientific Collaborator:
+Chief Scientific Collaborator: Jakub Piątkowski, PhD.

 Places of presentation: